Āryatārā Atiyoga

 oṃ tāre tuttāre ture sarvaduṣṭān praduṣṭān । mama kṛte jambhaya stambhaya mohaya bandhaya vidhvaṃsaya । hūṃ hūṃ hūṃ phaṭ phaṭ phaṭ svāhā । sarvaduṣṭastambhani tāre svāhā॥Tārā explains that the

-conduct is the only way to avoid suffering in the future.
-Tārā describes
+virtuous conduct is the only way to avoid suffering in the future.

-the path to liberation using a series of evocative metaphors and also
+Tārā describes the path to liberation through a series of evocative

-offers a sacred dhāraṇī as a means
+metaphors and offers a sacred dhāraṇī

-to help others achieve liberation from saṃsāra.
+as a means to help others achieve liberation from saṃsāra.

-in particular of her ability to protect beings from the eight dangers.
+particular, her ability to protect beings from the eight dangers.

 - संस्कृतम्-Sanskrit